GM-Samuelstein/alx-system_engineering-devops/README.md

 <details><summary><h2> 0x00: SHELL BASICS.</h2></summary>
   <p>
    This directory contains some executable scripts that perform different basic shell functions.
+It has a total of 20 scripts.
   </p>
 </details>